denis-taran/autocomplete/readme.md

     });
 ```

-If your custom class doesn't have the `label` property, you might get a compilation error from typescript.
+If your custom interface doesn't have the `label` property, you might get a compilation error from typescript.
 In this case just add an additional type to your code and pass it to the autocompleter:

 ```javascript
     import autocomplete, { AutocompleteItem } from "autocompleter";